Three El Paso area high school football players make Texas 6A All-State teams

 Leading the way were Americas running back Aaron Dumas and defensive end Dylan Kemp on the first team.
 Both were key contributors to the Trailblazers’ strong 2019 season and both will be back for more next season.

-Dumas had 3,184 yards and 36 TDs rushing while Kemp had 74 tackles, 21 tackles for a loss and 29 sacks, according to MaxPreps statistics.
+Dumas had 3,184 yards and 36 touchdowns rushing while Kemp had 74 tackles, 21 tackles for loss and 31 sacks, according to MaxPreps statistics.

-Franklin linebacker David Powers was named an honorable mention for the all-state team.
+Franklin senior linebacker David Powers was named an honorable mention for the all-state team.

-Powers had 116 tackles, 17 tackles for a loss, 4 sacks, 1 interception and 1 fumble recovery.
+Powers had 116 tackles, 17 tackles for loss, 4 sacks, 1 interception and 1 fumble recovery.